Shippable/docs/sources/deploy/azure-dcos.md

 ```
 resources:

-  - name: deploy-azure-basic-dcos
-    type: cluster
-    integration: dr-azure-cluster    #replace with your azure dc/os integration name

   - name: deploy-azure-basic-img
     type: image
     integration: dr-dockerhub    #replace with your Docker Hub integration name
     pointer:
-      sourceName: "library/nginx"  #replace with your image name on Docker Hub
+      sourceName: "docker.io/devopsrecipes/deploy-azure-dcos-basic"  #replace with your image name on Docker Hub
       isPull: false
     seed:
-      versionName: "latest"  #replace with your image tag on Docker Hub
+      versionName: "master.1"  #replace with your image tag on Docker Hub

 ```

 With these resources, you're ready to start writing jobs that will help you deploy.